Mō mātou

 Email Darian at northern.outreach@haemophilia.org.nz

-Midland Outreach Worker, Loren Silva
+Midland Outreach, Loren Silva

 Email Loren at midland.outreach@haemophilia.org.nz

-Central Outreach Worker, Lynne Campbell
+Central Outreach, Lynne Campbell

-Lynne is a Registered Teacher with a background in Biology and Science teaching, as well as Transition/Careers Education at Secondary level.
+Lynne is a registered teacher with a background in biology and science teaching, as well as transition/careers education at secondary level.
 Lynne has also held educational guidance and advocacy roles managing both the quality of pastoral support, and appropriateness of curriculum level and delivery, to a diverse range of student groups and enrolment categories, including adult students.

-With a keen interest in genetics, a science background and transferrable guidance skills, Lynne has redirected her passion from working with students to helping people of all ages with rare inherited bleeding disorders.
+Lynne has redirected her passion from working with students to helping people of all ages with rare inherited bleeding disorders.

 Her interests outside of work include family, art, fashion, music plus regular voluntary work to raise funds for animal welfare.